beeware/toga/docs/index.rst

 Problems using virtualenv under Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Toga uses the system native python GTK+3 bindings for display purposes.
+When on Ubuntu, Toga uses the system native python GTK+3 bindings for display
-However, if you're using a `--no-site-packages` virtualenv, the Python bindings
+purposes.
+However, if you're using a `--no-site-packages` virtualenv, the
-for GTK won't be in your `PYTHONPATH`.
+Python bindings for GTK won't be in your `PYTHONPATH`.

 Unfortunately, you can't `pip install` GTK+ bindings, so you have to use a
 workaround.
 To make the system GTK+ bindings available to your virtualenv,